juanluispaz/ts-sql-query/docs/queries/transaction.md

 ## Defering execution till transaction ends

 You can defer the execution of a logic till the end of the transaction.
-This defered logic can be set calling the `executeAfterNextCommit` or `executeAfterNextRollback` of the ts-sql-query connection in any momment of the application execution; the only condition is there must be an active transaction. ts-sql-query offer as well defer the execution of a logic till just before the commit calling `executeBeforeNextCommit`.
+This defered logic can be set calling the `executeAfterNextCommit` or `executeAfterNextRollback` of the ts-sql-query connection at any moment of the application execution; the only condition is there must be an active transaction. ts-sql-query offer as well defer the execution of a logic till just before the commit calling `executeBeforeNextCommit`.

 ```ts
 connection.executeAfterNextCommit(async () => {